About Kava · 14 min read

 Kava also contains flavokavains, a class of chalcones that has been shown to have antioxidant, anti-inflammatory, and anticancer effects.
 Flavokavain A, B, C, and D are the main type of flavokavains, with flavokavain A as the most abundant and has shown to have strongest biological activity.

-Flavokavains have beens studied for its potential health benefits and some of the most interesting finds are related to to their antioxidant and anti-inflammatory properties.
-Studies have shown that these flavokavain may help induce aptosis, a natural process of cell death, inhibit the growth of tumor cells (13).
-And scavenge free radicals and reduce oxidative stress induce oxidative stress
+Flavokavains have been studied for its potential health benefits and some of the most interesting finds are related to their antioxidant and anti-inflammatory properties.
+Studies have shown that these flavokavains may help induce apoptosis, a natural process of cell death, and inhibit the growth of tumor cells, while also scavenging free radicals and reducing oxidative stress.

-The therapeutic effects of kava may help several health conditions including anxiety, stress and insomnia but, several studies have demonstrated that kava may have a range of properties that may make it beneficial for several health conditions.
-These properties include: anxiolytic/anti-anxiety (stress relieving)
+The therapeutic effects of kava may help several health conditions including anxiety, stress and insomnia.
+However, several studies have demonstrated that kava may have a range of properties that may make it beneficial for several health conditions.

 Kava have been shown to have anxiolytic properties which refers to the ability of a substance to reduce anxiety and promote relaxation.
 The kavalactones in kava have been found to interact with several neurotransmitters in the brain including GABA and dopamine.
 GABA is an inhibitory neurotransmitter that helps calm and reduce activity of neurons in the brain.
 Dopamine on the other hand, is a neurotransmitter that plays an important role in regulating emotion, mood, motivation, reward, attention and other behavioral functions.